This page provides an overview of our Calisphere harvesting system, as well as our plans to deploy the updated system.

 When will development of the new harvester be complete?

-Calisphere harvests collections by connecting to the platforms that contributors are using to manage and publish their digital collections.
-As a way of testing the new infrastructure, we will be re-harvesting your collections to the Calisphere-stage site to ensure a continued connection to your platform.
-By doing so, we will be able to verify that the full pipeline–from harvesting to building the Calisphere index–is performing as expected.
-Additionally, re-harvesting the collections will ensure that we have a current version of your collections.
-This is our opportunity to refresh your collections in Calisphere, so we are in sync with the records currently published in your public platform.
+As a way of testing the new infrastructure, we re-harvested your collections to the Calisphere "stage" site to ensure a continued connection to your platform.
+By doing so, we were able to verify that the full pipeline–from harvesting to building the Calisphere index–continues to perform as expected.
+This was also our opportunity to refresh your collections in Calisphere, so we are in sync with the records currently published in your public platform.

-As part of our harvesting development, we are also conducting data validation testing.
-This validation testing will programmatically compare the existing collection data in Calisphere, with the newly-reharvested collection data.
-The results of this validation will output any differences found between the two data sources; as a baseline goal, we are aiming for 100% data fidelity between the two sets for prioritized, core fields.
-However, we do anticipate that collections may have been updated in your public platforms–adding new records, updating metadata, removing records–which our validation tests will surface as data differences.
-We will evaluate the results of the data validation tests to first evaluate whether our fetching and mapping processes are correctly configured.
+This validation testing programmatically compared the existing collection data in Calisphere, with the newly-reharvested collection data.
+The results of this validation provided outputs of any differences found between the two data sources; as a baseline goal, we aimed for 100% data fidelity between the two sets for prioritized, core fields.
+However, we did find that many collections were updated in your public platforms–adding new records, updating metadata, removing records–which our validation tests surfaced as data differences.
+We evaluated the results of the data validation tests to first evaluate whether our fetching and mapping processes are correctly configured.

 My organization has contributed collections to Calisphere, but we have since migrated to a new platform.
 What will happen to our collections?

 Please contact us if you have migrated to another platform, and we will arrange for an initial call to discuss the details.
-We will need to write a new mapper to work with your new platform, and will be able to continue this service once we are fully on the new harvester, after we transition to the new harvester system, in early 2024.
+We will need to write a new mapper to work with your new platform, and will be able to continue this service once we are fully on the new harvester, after we transition to the new harvester system, in June 2024.

 My organization worked with California Revealed to contribute collections to Calisphere.
 What will happen to our collections?